WRMilling/git-wipit/README.md

 Run `sudo make install` which will install the git-wipit file to the /usr/local/bin directory.

+If you would rather install it yourself just move the git-wipit file into a direcory on your `$PATH` and make sure it is executable.

 ### Basic Usage

 Run `git wipit` to quick create a WIP commit with all uncommited changes.
 You can also create a branch for the wip commit with the `-b` or `--branch` command.
 Branching will create a branch at `wip/<current branch name>` unless a name is specified after `-b`.